dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 recommendations for any use case.
 It also intentionally does not propose concrete hybrid signature combiners or instantiations thereof.
-As with the data authenticity guarantees provided by any digital signature, the security guarantees discussed in this document are reliant on correct provisioning of the keys involved, e.g. entity authentication.
+As with the data authenticity guarantees provided by any digital signature, the security guarantees discussed in this document are reliant on correct provisioning and management of the keys involved, e.g. entity authentication, key revocation etc.  This document only considers scenarios with a single signer and a single verifier, constructions with multiple signers or verifiers are out of scope.

 ## Terminology {#terminology}